 Psalm 26:1-12

 Q.1.
 What appeal did David make to God?
 Why did he expect God to listen to him?
 What choices did he make in order to please God?
-Where did God fit in his life? – (Ps.26:1-7)
+Where did God fit into his life? – (Ps.26:1-7)

 Q.2.
 How important to David was worship?
 Why did he cry out for protection from the wicked?
 How was he determined to live?
 For what outcome did he long? – (Ps.26:8-12)